marek12306/CrantOS/README.md

 Operating system made in batch!

 ## How to install it?
-Just download it and run `system.bat`.
+Just download it and run `CrantOS.bat`.

 ## How many features are in there?
 There is a few features in there, but in the future we plan to add it more.